afbeelding overleg voor de computer

 In the national position paper, the following domains are mentioned: education, research, impact, leadership, and (for the UMCs) patient care.
 Since Tilburg University does not have a UMC, we leave patient care out of consideration.
 However, we have added team spirit as a separate domain.
 The national position paper talks about team science, but in Tilburg we see this in a broader context.
 The culture change that Recognition & Rewards aims to bring about has already partly been initiated at Tilburg University with Connected Leading.
 We are already working on a different—more inclusiveleadership culture with a focus on employees and their talents.
 Within Connected Leading, as within Recognition & Rewards, the team also plays an important role.
 We all have our own roles and work together towards common goals.
 Team spirit, however, is not a separate domain in the sense that it is possible to accentuate it in the context of an academic career.
 Team spirit supports the other domains.
 It is something that we expect from all our employees, regardless of their position or role.

-With Recognition & Rewards, we want to create room for a greater diversity of talent for all our employees.
-We expect to maintain and even strengthen our position by focusing on our own strengths and working together in complementary teams.
+With Recognition & Rewards, we want to create space for a greater diversity of talent, for all our employees.
+By emphasizing personal strengths and working together in teams in which we complement each other, we expect to maintain and even reinforce our position as a good university.

 Domains